albinsanthosh/py4e/README.md

 # Py4e
-This is some programs from Python course from Coursera
+These are some programs from Python course from Coursera